2026-05-27 12:25:38 -04:00

 </project>

 The extensions elements is critical.
-Without it, the plugin does nothing as far as banning artifacts/dependencies.
-With it, the plugin is able to not only detect banned artifacts, but do it before they are downloaded.
+Without it, the plugin is unable to prevent the download of violating artifacts.
+With it, the plugin is able to not only detect violating artifacts, but do it before they are downloaded.
 This keeps libraries from even reaching your local Maven repository cache.
+If that is not necessary, you can instead use the inspect goal (see Goals below) of this plugin as one normally would.

 Configuration